KostasSliazas/K7/README.md

 - Autoplay Button: Automatically cycle through images when the autoplay button is clicked.

 ## 🛠️ Installation
+Insert the script into the <head> tag using the defer attribute to ensure proper loading, or just before the closing </body> tag.
 ```
 <script defer src="src/k7.min.js?v=7"></script>
 ```